-Kirsten is a writer, editor, and writing coach living in Vienna.
-She got in touch with me through a mutual friend and asked me to help her improve her website’s SEO health with a goal of increasing the number of inquiries received through her website.
-At the time of our first meeting Kirsten was already an established person in Vienna – she set up a local group for writers called Write Now and got leads through people, who came in contact with her personally.
+Kirsten Donaghey is a writer, an editor, and a writing coach living in Vienna.
+She got in touch with me through client referral and asked me to help her improve her website’s SEO health with a goal of increasing the number of inquiries received through her website.
+At the time of our first meeting Kirsten was already an established and well-known consultant in Vienna – she set up a local group for writers called Write Now and got projects through people, who came in contact with her personally.
 What Kirsten wanted more specifically was to receive more direct inquiries through her website’s contact form from people that were not necessarily based in Vienna, AT.

 How to Get More Client Inquiries Via Your Website

-The most important thing to investigate when wanting to increase business inquiries through an existing website starts with a question: Why are the inquiries not coming through in the first place?
+The most important thing to investigate when wanting to increase business inquiries through an existing website is why are the inquiries not coming through in the first place?

 - How’s the website’s SEO health?

 - How’s the on-site behaviour?
 How do the users arrive on the website and where do they drop off?

 - When was the website last updated?
 Is there a clear indicator that the business is still active?

 - Are the contact details easy to find?

 - The basics: Is the contact form working?
 Was the email misspelt?
 Are messages arriving at the email destination?

 - If anyone has ever made use of the online contact route, what convinced them to send the message?
 Was it a word-of-mouth recommendation that led them to the website or did they arrive exclusively via online channels?